-Learning Goals Objectives Assessment 1.
-Our graduates will be 1.1.
-Our students will produce quality No effective communicators. business and research-oriented documents.
+Learning Goals Objectives Assessment (YES with details or NO) Our graduates will be effective 1.1.
+Our students will produce quality business and research-oriented documents.
+No communicators.
 1.2.
-Students are able to professionally present Yes their ideas and also logically explain and defend their argument.
-2. Our graduates will be 2.1.
-Students will be able to lead and Yes skilled in team work and participate in group for projects, discussion, leadership. and presentation.
-2.2.
-Students will be able to apply leadership Yes

-theories and related skills.
+Students are able to professionally present their ideas and also logically explain and defend their argument.
+Yes 2.
+Our graduates will be skilled in team work and leadership.
+2.1.
+Students will be able to lead and participate in group for projects, discussion, and presentation.
+Yes 2.2.
+Students will be able to apply leadership theories and related skills.
+Yes

-3. Our graduates will be 3.1.
-In a case setting, students will use Yes

-trained in ethics. appropriate techniques to analyze business

-problems and identify the ethical aspects,

-provide a solution and defend it.

-3.2.
-Our students will practice ethics in the Yes

-duration of the program.

-4. Our graduates will 4.1.
-Students will have an international Yes

-have a global perspective. exposure.

-5. Our graduates will be 5.1.
-Our students will have a good Yes

-skilled in problem- understanding of fundamental theories in their

-solving and critical fields.

-thinking.
+3. Our graduates will be trained in ethics.
+3.1.
+In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
+Yes 3.2.
+Our students will practice ethics in the duration of the program.
+Yes 4.
+Our graduates will have a global perspective.
+4.1.
+Students will have an international exposure.
+Yes 5.
+Our graduates will be skilled in problem-solving and critical 5.1.
+Our students will have a good understanding of fundamental theories in their fields.
+Yes thinking.
 5.2.
-Our students will be prepared to face Yes

-problems in various business settings and find
+Our students will be prepared to face problems in various business settings and find solutions.
+Yes 5.3.
+Our students will demonstrate competency in critical thinking.
+Yes

-solutions.

-5.3.
-Our students will demonstrate Yes

-competency in critical thinking.